 MA in Marriage and Family Counseling

 The Master of Arts in Marriage and Family Counseling program is designed to prepare highly-skilled, entry-level therapists with specialized expertise in treating couples and families.
-Students are trained to perceive individuals, couples and families from systems perspective.
-The clinically-intensive course work and practicum experiences provide students with strong conceptual, assessment, treatment planning, and intervention skills based on the major models of couple and family therapy.
+Students are trained to perceive individuals, couples, and families from a system's perspective.
+The clinically-intensive coursework and practicum experiences provide students with strong conceptual, assessment, treatment planning, and intervention skills based on the major models of couple and family therapy.

 Marriage and family therapists work with individuals, couples, and families in a wide variety of clinical settings including hospitals, schools, substance abuse treatment programs, community mental health centers, correctional institutions, residential treatment programs and private practice.
 The ability to work with families is particularly valuable for clinicians treating children and adolescents.

 - At least a baccalaureate degree from a college or university regionally accredited by a nationally recognized accrediting agency or an equivalent degree from an international college or university

 - A grade point average of 3.0 or higher on a 4.0 scale for undergraduate and graduate coursework

 - Completion of the following semester courses in psychology with grades of "C" or better: General or introductory psychology, human development, and research methods or statistics.
 Equivalent coursework in other social sciences may also be considered.

 - Applicants who meet the admission standards will be invited for an interview with faculty